brainchomper/liri-node-app/README.md

 The [package.json](https://github.com/brainchomper/liri-node-app/blob/master/package.json)
 lists dependent node packages, but for your convenvice, these are the ones to install.

+To Install all Dependencies after clone or download of this repository simply:

+`npm install`

+You Must provide your own .env file for this repo to work properly.

 ### Twitter

 `npm install twitter`